-The Paradigms in Physics Program at Oregon State University is a restructuring of the traditional upper-division curriculum to be more modern, more flexible, and more inclusive.
-The focus of our current NSF-grant is to understand how students and experts in physics, mathematics, and other sciences, understand and use partial derivatives.
-Four main strands have been identified:
+The Paradigms in Physics Program at Oregon State University is an internationally reknown restructuring of the traditional upper-division curriculum to be more modern, more flexible, and more inclusive.

 The Raising Physics to the Surface project is to create a set of hands-on, discovery-style, discussion-based classroom activities where students develop meaningful understandings of physical systems that depend on multiple variables.